stancsz/prompt-engineering/prompt-engineering-ebook/README.md

-# Introduction to Prompt Engineering
+# Welcome to the Prompt Engineering Ebook!

+Ready to get the most out of AI models?
+This ebook is your practical guide to Prompt Engineering.

+I believe in "learning by doing."
+This book cuts the dry theory, offering core concepts, real-world context, and hands-on exercises.
+You'll quickly grasp how prompts work and how to craft them effectively.

-Welcome to the Prompt Engineering Ebook!
-This book is a comprehensive guide to the art and science of prompt engineering, covering everything from the basics of language models to advanced techniques for designing and evaluating prompts.
+Whether you're a beginner or looking to sharpen your skills, you'll find actionable insights.
+We'll cover everything from language model basics to advanced techniques for designing, evaluating, and debugging prompts.

-In this book, you will learn:

-- The fundamentals of language models and how they work
+Inside, you'll explore:

+- Language model fundamentals
-- Core prompting concepts such as zero-shot, one-shot, and few-shot learning
+- Essential prompting concepts (zero-shot, one-shot, few-shot learning)
-- Prompt design patterns and advanced prompting techniques
+- Prompt design patterns and advanced strategies
-- How to evaluate and iterate on prompts to improve performance
+- Prompt testing and refinement
-- Tools, frameworks, and APIs for prompt engineering
+- Key tools, frameworks, and APIs
-- Domain-specific applications of prompt engineering
+- Real-world applications
 - Security, robustness, and adversarial prompts
-- Ethics, bias, and responsible use of prompts
+- Ethics, bias, and responsible AI use
-- Scaling and team workflows for prompt engineering
+- Scaling prompt workflows and team collaboration
 - Case studies and real-world projects
 - Future trends in prompt engineering

-Whether you are a beginner or an experienced practitioner, this book will provide you with the knowledge and skills you need to become a successful prompt engineer.

-Start by reading [Chapter 1: What is Prompt Engineering](01-introduction/1.1-what-is-prompt-engineering.md) to get started!
+Ready to start?
+Dive into [Chapter 1: What is Prompt Engineering](01-introduction/1.1-what-is-prompt-engineering.md)!